Payments to Russia for fossil fuels

 since 24 February 2022

 According to our estimates, since the beginning of the war, Russia earned EUR billion in revenue from fossil fuel exports.
-European Union countries purchased for more than EUR billion.
+European Union countries purchased for more than EUR billion of these exports.

 Last updated on: